IIoT, SCADA & Edge Connectivity calculator

 What this calculator does

-• It returns the share of SCADA screens actually opened by operators in the period and the gap to the rationalization target.
+- It computes the percentage of deployed SCADA/HMI screens that were opened in the period and the point gap between that rate and your target.

 Formula used